Rumor alert: 2024 D4 Senate race to feature Steph Sauder

 Stay tuned.

-One thought on “Rumor alert: 2024 D4 Senate race to feature Steph Sauder”
+5 thoughts on “Rumor alert: 2024 D4 Senate race to feature Steph Sauder”

 Steph is true-blue South Dakota.
 She’ll do great in the Senate, and will continue to be a formidable campaigner.
 Good for District 4!